TingchenFu/tingchenfu.github.io/_pages/about.md

 I am genelly interested in machine learning, language technology, and their intersection, with a special emphasis on understanding and unleashing the full potential of Large Language Models.
 Specifically, I am currently interested in the following topics:
 - Retrieval-augmented generation to build trustworthy LLM.
 - Decentralized collaborative development of models like model merging and modular architecture.
-- Identifying and mitigating the risk in LLM like bias, privacy, and security.
+- Identifying and mitigating the risk in LLM like bias, privacy leakage, and hallucination.